 - Carpet seam roller.
 This handy tool will help to meld two pieces of carpet after seaming them together.
 You can also use it to “fluff up” carpet that needs a little life.

 - Carpet tape.
-When you have to seem to pieces of carpet together – you’ll need to use this tape on the underside of the carpet.
+When you have to seam two pieces of carpet together – you'll need to use this tape on the underside of the carpet.
 There are different kinds you can get – from no-heat to fiberglass-based tape.
 Mark personally used the tape that required heat from an iron.

 - Trowel and Trimmer.
 These tools will help you to tuck in the carpet against the wall and also to get a clean, crisp trimmed edge when you cut away the carpet.

 - Power stretcher.
 Probably one of the most essential tools for carpet installation is the stretcher.
-Mark used one with a tail that dug into the carpet and stretched the carpet for a great fit (it almost looked like he was going to ruin the carpet with the deadly looking thing!).
-You may also want a knee kicker – which essentially does the same thing but, doesn’t (according to Mark) get the best “stretch”.
-A power stretcher can be a little spendy – so might be best to rent this one or borrow.
+Mark used one with a tail that dug into the carpet and stretched the carpet for a great fit (it almost looked like he was going to ruin the carpet with the deadly-looking thing!).
+You may also want a knee kicker – which essentially does the same thing but, doesn't (according to Mark) get the best “stretch”.
+A power stretcher can be a little spendy – so might be best to rent this one or borrow it.

 - Bonding iron.
-Another essential tool – this will heat up the carpet tape to give the two pieces of carpet a perfect fit.
+Another essential tool that will heat up the carpet tape to give the two pieces of carpet a perfect fit.

-Of course, you’ll also need a tack strip if there isn’t one present on the existing floor, staple gun (if wood floor) and hammer (that you can also use to roll over the tack strip when the carpet is installed so that the tacks won’t affect anyone walking over them).
+Of course, you'll also need a tack strip if there isn't one present on the existing floor, a staple gun (if wood floor), and a hammer (that you can also use to roll over the tack strip when the carpet is installed so that the tacks won't affect anyone walking over them).